shay6/ansible-role-sonar/README.md

     sonar_plugins_dir: /usr/local/sonar/extensions/plugins
     sonar_plugins_url: []
+    plugins_to_remove: []

 Directory where downloaded plugins will be installed.
 List of the urls where to download each plugin.
+List of the plugins .jar file to remove.
+If you want to upgrade any plugin you need to enter the old version in the plugins_to_remove list and the new version url in the sonar_plugins_url list.

     sonar_mysql_username: sonar
     sonar_mysql_password: sonar